Iran says it has launched a new military satellite | DW | 08.03.2022

 The launch comes as world powers await Tehran's decision over the country's nuclear deal.

-Placing a second satellite in space orbit would represent a major step for Iran’s military, and would raise concerns about Tehran's nuclear and missile programs.
+Placing a second satellite in space orbit would represent a major step for Iran’s military, and raises concerns about Tehran's nuclear and missile programs.

 "Iran's second military satellite, named Noor-2, has been launched into space by the Qassed rocket of the aerospace wing of the Revolutionary Guards and successfully placed in orbit 500 kilometers (310 miles) above the Earth," the official IRNA news agency reported.